mohireza/abscribe/CONTRIBUTING.md

 ## API Keys

 You'll need a few API keys to run the project locally.
-Locate the `.env.example` file in the `abscribe_frontend` directory and rename it to `.env`.
-To get the TinyMCE API key, visit the [TinyMCE website](https://www.tiny.cloud/) and sign up for an API key.
+Locate the `.env.example` file in the `abscribe_frontend` and `abscribe_backend` directories and rename it to `.env`.
+To get the TinyMCE API key for the frontend, visit the [TinyMCE website](https://www.tiny.cloud/) and sign up for an API key.
 Add the key to the `.env` file.
+For the backend set the MONGOPORT to a port of your choice that is not in use.
+For the OPENAI_API_KEY, visit the [OpenAI website](https://platform.openai.com/) and sign up for an API key.

 ## Submitting a Pull Request